 In addition to any Supervisor or Course Director appointed by Departments and Faculties each graduate student is assigned a College Adviser at Somerville who acts as a point of contact within College for any academic issues and/or welfare concerns.
 New post-graduate students will be given the name of their College Adviser at the start of term by the Academic Office, and urged to contact their advisers personally (e-mail is best).
 So far as possible, the Adviser will be a member of the Department or Faculty to which their advisee is affiliated, and so able to give informal advice about administrative, financial or personal matters of concern, as well as to discuss academic progress.
 It is important to note however that the University Supervisor is formally responsible for a graduate's academic progress.
 College Advisers are not intended to be co-Supervisors.
 They are not expected, for example, to read or comment on a student's thesis.
-Rather, they are there to act as a focal point for an individual student's relationship with the College and, where necessary, to support a student in their relationship with the relevant department or faculty.
+Rather, they are there to act as a focal point for an individual student's relationship with the relevant department or faculty.